sheldonhull/sheldonhull.hugo/content/notes/development/tooling/precommit.md

 A bit more complicated, depending on the Docker image used and the python tooling installed.
 Assuming you have pip installed, then run `pip install pre-commit --user`

-Here's some examples to get you started.
+Here are some examples to get you started.

 ## Skipping A Precommit Hook

-The pre-commit tasks can be overridden on a case by case basis.
+The pre-commit tasks can be overridden on a case-by-case basis.

 The syntax for skipping is simple, just run the task with the name of the hook excluded like this: